Impacts over generations

 Extensive community engagement sessions held with approximately 1500 band members

-The Cowichan Family Law Justice Protect was created as an interim measure to work towards improving Cowichan families’ experiences with the family law justice system and ensure that Cowichan laws and legal processes are part of that experience.
+The Cowichan Family Law Justice Project was created as an interim measure to work towards improving Cowichan families’ experiences with the family law justice system and ensure that Cowichan laws and legal processes are part of that experience.

 Cowichan Tribes begins providing prevention services for the community.
 Cowichan Tribes Child and Family Justice Pilot Project funded by Law Foundation of BC.